 Instructions delivered under Professional Client Access are accepted, unless otherwise agreed, on the basis of our default contractual terms.

 Licensed access is a licensing system whereby organisations or individuals who are suitable to instruct barristers because they have expertise in particular areas of the law can apply to the Bar Council to be licensed to instruct barristers directly in those areas.
 The licence can cover advice or representation or both and permit licensees to instruct barristers either on their own affairs or on behalf of their clients.
-For more information please see the Bar Council’s Licensed Access Guidance.
+For more information please see the Bar Standards Board’s Licensed Access Guidelines.

 The Bar Standards Board ‘Licensed Access Recognition Regulations’ tell you which organisations currently hold group licenses.
 Those organisations are listed below but, some other entities hold single licenses.
 You can check those here.